Rohith-Raju/Reva-results/README.md

 2) lxml

 ### Running the script
-You can run the script by typing ```python3 script.py``` in your command line and provide the following inputs:
+You can run the script by typing ```python script.py``` in your command line and provide the following inputs:
 1) Srn
 2) Semister
 ```